 When you need a hearing aid, you deserve the expertise of David Sycamore, MD, and the team of hearing professionals at Parkway ENT and Allergy, PA.
 They test your hearing, evaluate your environment, then help you find a hearing aid that’s appealing, comfortable, and well-suited for your hearing needs.
-Dr. Sycamore offers hearing aids from all the major manufacturers to provide the best possible hearing solution for your lifestyle and budget.
+Dr. Sycamore and the team offers hearing aids from all the major manufacturers to provide the best possible hearing solution for your lifestyle and budget.
 To schedule a hearing test or to learn more about your hearing aid options, call the office in Katy, Texas, or schedule an appointment online.

 There are three types of hearing loss:

 Conductive hearing loss happens when sound waves cannot enter the outer or middle ear.
 Sound waves may be blocked by an ear infection, eardrum damage, earwax, or damage to your middle ear.
 This type of hearing loss is generally treatable with medication or surgery.

 Sensorineural hearing loss, which comes from damage to your inner ear or auditory nerve, is often caused by aging, exposure to loud noise, or an injury.
 This type of hearing loss is permanent, but hearing aids significantly improve your ability to hear.

 This is a combination of conductive and sensorineural hearing loss, which may result from damage in the outer, middle, and inner ear.

 Hearing aids are designed to amplify sounds.
 Each hearing aid contains a microphone that picks up sound, an amplifier that intensifies the sound, and a speaker that transmits the sounds into your ear.